Trump and wife Melania test positive for coronavirus | Politics

 Trump and wife Melania test positive for coronavirus

+Vice President Mike Pence and his wife tested negative, a Pence spokesman said.
+The president and vice president will work from their separate residences and their staffs also will be kept apart, the White House official said.
+Trump understated the seriousness of the coronavirus outbreak in its early stages and has repeatedly predicted it would go away.
+On Thursday night he said the end of the pandemic was in sight.
+He rarely wears a mask and criticizes people, including Democratic presidential nominee Joe Biden, who do.

-More than 200,000 people have died from COVID-19, the disease caused by the virus, in the United States alone, with the elderly and those with pre-existing conditions especially hard hit.
+More than 200,000 people have died from COVID-19, the disease caused by the virus, in the United States alone.
+The elderly and those with pre-existing conditions have been especially hard hit.
 Trump, a Republican, urged U.S. states to re-open shuttered economies even as the number of cases continued to soar and knocked Democratic governors for putting tough measures into place to bring the virus under control.

+His health scare, which rattled financial markets , shifts the 2020 presidential campaign dramatically.
+With only weeks before the Nov.
+3 election, Trump will now be sidelined from in-person events after holding a slew of rallies with thousands of people at indoor and outdoor venues, against the advice of public health professionals.

-Trump's positive test means that others at the highest levels of the U.S. government may have been exposed and have to quarantine, too.
-A White House official said contact tracing was under way.
+Biden leads Trump in national polls.
+Trump's positive test also means that others at the highest levels of the U.S. government have been exposed and may have to quarantine, too.
+A White House official said early on Friday that contact tracing was under way.

 Trump's physician, Sean Conley, said he expected the president to carry out his duties "without disruption" while he recovers.
 "The President and First Lady are both well at this time, and they plan to remain at home within the White House during their convalescence," Conley wrote in a memo that was distributed to the press.

-Biden has criticized Trump sharply for his response to the pandemic, while the president has praised himself and his team.
-Trump has held indoor and outdoor rallies with thousands of people in recent weeks in the run-up to the Nov.
-3 election, despite warnings from public health professionals against having events with large crowds.
+Leaders around the world wished Trump a speedy recovery.
+Biden has criticized Trump sharply for his response to the pandemic; the president has praised himself and his team.

-On Thursday night, shortly after the president said the pandemic's end was in sight, news broke that Hope Hicks, a top adviser and trusted aide, had tested positive for the virus.
+On Thursday night, shortly after Trump predicted the pandemic's end was in sight, news broke that Hope Hicks, a top adviser and trusted aide, had tested positive for the virus.
 Hicks traveled with the president on Air Force One on Tuesday and Wednesday.
 CHANGE IN THE RACE

 ALSO READ